-Fiona Hume's family has been on Arundel since 1894 – 123 years.
-Currently they run variety of sheep – merino/cormo flock for wool; English Leicester/merino flock for fat lamb production.
-Small (200 ewes) heritage breed English Leicester flock for meat, wool and sheepskins.
-Fiona has begun selling meat to local restaurants, including the Agrarian Kitchen Eatery and their product has also been part of the 2017 Dark Mofo winter feast.
+Fiona Hume's family has been farming at Arundel since 1894.
+Currently they run merino/cormo sheep for wool, English Leicester/merino sheep for fat lamb production and a small flock of English Leicester for meat, wool and sheepskins.
+Fiona has begun selling meat to local restaurants, including the Agrarian Kitchen Eatery and their product was also used as part of the 2017 Dark Mofo winter feast.

-The English Leicester is a ‘heritage breed’ of sheep, bred in the 1860’s in the United Kingdom.
-They are a ‘rare’ breed with very few remaining in the UK and with the largest flock in Australia occurring in the Derwent Valley of Tasmania.
-Fiona Hume runs the flock of 200 ewes, on the family farm ‘Arundel’, producing approximately 100 sheep for consumption per year.
-Unlike ‘modern’ sheep breeds which can be ready for consumption in 3-4 months, their English Leicesters take longer to grow and mature and are ready for consumption from 8 months.
+The English Leicester is a heritage breed of sheep, bred in the 1860’s in the United Kingdom.
+They are a rare breed with very few remaining in the UK and with the largest flock in Australia occurring in the Derwent Valley of Tasmania.
+Fiona Hume runs her flock of 200 ewes on the family farm Arundel, producing approximately 100 sheep for consumption per year.
+Unlike modern sheep breeds which can be ready for consumption in 3-4 months, their English Leicesters take longer to grow and mature and are ready for consumption from 8 months.
 At around 9 months of age a lamb is known as a ‘hogget’ and then from 12-15 months they become a ‘two tooth’.
 This classification is based on the eruption of permanent incisor teeth.
-‘Mutton’ describes sheep over three years of age; however, once the permanent incisors erupt, the ‘market-place’ generally automatically classifies the sheep as mutton.
+Mutton describes sheep over three years of age, however once the permanent incisors erupt the market-place generally classifies the sheep as mutton.
 Most farmers would say that a hogget or a two tooth is far more flavoursome than a lamb.
 In fact, many farmers would say that mutton is better than anything!
-Their ‘Arundel’ English Leicesters are available for market as lambs in Autumn, Winter and into Spring.Two-tooth sheep and mutton are also available at any time of year.
+Their Arundel English Leicesters are available for market as lambs in Autumn, Winter and into Spring.Two-tooth sheep and mutton are also available at any time of year.